Certora/Documentation/docs/prover/checking/sanity.md

 Since every `uint` satisfies the assertion, the assertion is tautological, which may indicate an error in the specification.

-The tautology check will add a subrule per assert or satisfy statement for each rule.
+The tautology check will add a sub-rule per assert or satisfy statement for each rule.
 The tautology check sub-rules are named with the prefix `assert_tautology_` followed by a numerical ID.
 For example, the rule report for the above `tautology` rule will look like this:

 ![Screenshot of assert tautology subrule](tautology_subrule.png)